Best practices: Cluster policies

 Specific challenges & strategies

-The following are examples of applying cluster policies to address specific challenges.
+The following are examples of applying compute policies to address specific challenges.
 Many of these strategies can be employed simultaneously but will require application of each strategy across all policies.
 For example, if using the tag enforcement strategy with the T-shirt size strategy, each T-shirt policy will also need a custom_tag.* policy.

 Tag enforcement